 For most sites there are no SEO benefits from Media Attachments.
 This is because these pages have little to no content on them, they just show the image title, the image itself and that’s all.
 Why would a visitor want to visit or search for this page?
 Answer: they wouldn’t!

 However, some sites will use Media Attachments to display rich content about the image, such as our example above of a photography site.
 In this case, you probably want visitors to be able to find this content in search engines.
 The rich content on these pages could be valuable for your ability to rank for specific terms, and therefore there is great benefit in terms of your overall site SEO.

 What Should I Do?

-If your Media Attachments contain no rich content, then you should click on Search Appearance in the All in One SEO menu and then click on the Media tab.
+If your Media Attachments contain no rich content, then you should click on Search Appearance in the All in One SEO menu and then click on the Image SEO tab.

-However, if your Media Attachments contain rich content that visitors would want to find in search engines, then set Redirect Attachment URLs to the Attachment Itself to Disabled.
+However, if your Media Attachments contain rich content that visitors would want to find in search engines, then set Redirect Attachment URLs to Disabled.

 You should now see the Show in Search Results setting and this should be set to Yes.